-6.17.2.
+6.25.2.
 Contents of GCC

-Installed programs: c++, cc (link to gcc), cpp, g++, gcc, gcc-ar, gcc-nm, gcc-ranlib, and gcov Installed libraries: libasan.{a,so}, libatomic.{a,so}, libgcc.a, libgcc_eh.a, libgcc_s.so, libgcov.a, libgomp. {a,so}, libiberty.a, libitm.{a,so}, liblto_plugin.so, libquadmath.{a,so}, libssp.{a,so}, libssp_nonshared.a, libstdc++.{a,so}, libsupc++.a, and libtsan.{a,so} Installed directories: /usr/include/c++, /usr/lib/gcc, /usr/libexec/gcc, and /usr/share/gcc-6.2.0

-c++ The C++ compiler

-сс The C compiler

-срр The C preprocessor; it is used by the compiler to expand the #include, #define, and similar statements in the source files

-g ++ The C++ compiler

-gcc The C compiler

-gcc-ar A wrapper around ar that adds a plugin to the command line.
-This program is only used to add "link time optimization" and is not useful with the default build options

-gcc-nm A wrapper around nm that adds a plugin to the command line.
-This program is only used to add "link time optimization" and is not useful with the default build options

-gcc-ranlib A wrapper around ranlib that adds a plugin to the command line.
-This program is only used to add "link time optimization" and is not useful with the default build options gcov A coverage testing tool; it is used to analyze programs to determine where optimizations will have the most effect libasan The Address Sanitizer runtime library libgcc Contains run-time support for gcc libgcov This library is linked in to a program when GCC is instructed to enable profiling libgomp GNU implementation of the OpenMP API for multi-platform shared-memory parallel programming in C/C++ and Fortran libiberty Contains routines used by various GNU programs, including getopt, obstack, strerror, strtol, and strtoul liblto_plugin GCC's Link Time Optimization (LTO) plugin allows GCC to perform optimizations across compilation units libquadmath GCC Quad Precision Math Library API libssp Contains routines supporting GCC's stack-smashing protection functionality libstdc++ The standard C++ library libsupc++ Provides supporting routines for the C++ programming language libtsan The Thread Sanitizer runtime library
+Installed programs: c++, cc (link to gcc), cpp, g++, gcc, gcc-ar, gcc-nm, gcc-ranlib, gcov, gcov-dump, and gcov-tool Installed libraries: libasan.{a,so}, libatomic.{a,so}, libcc1.so, libgcc.a, libgcc_eh.a, libgcc_s.so, libgcov.a, libgomp.{a,so}, libitm.{a,so}, liblsan.{a,so}, liblto_plugin.so, libquadmath.{a,so}, libssp.{a,so}, libssp_nonshared.a, libstdc++.{a,so}, libstdc++fs.a, libsupc++.a, libtsan. {a,so}, and libubsan.{a,so} Installed directories: /usr/include/c++, /usr/lib/gcc, /usr/libexec/gcc, and /usr/share/gcc-9.2.0 c++ The C++ compiler сс The C compiler срр The C preprocessor; it is used by the compiler to expand the #include, #define, and similar statements in the source files g ++ The C++ compiler gcc The C compiler gcc-ar A wrapper around ar that adds a plugin to the command line.
+This program is only used to add "link time optimization" and is not useful with the default build options gcc-nm A wrapper around nm that adds a plugin to the command line.
+This program is only used to add "link time optimization" and is not useful with the default build options gcc-ranlib A wrapper around ranlib that adds a plugin to the command line.
+This program is only used to add "link time optimization" and is not useful with the default build options gcov A coverage testing tool; it is used to analyze programs to determine where optimizations will have the most effect gcov-dump Offline gcda and gcno profile dump tool gcov-tool Offline gcda profile processing tool libasan The Address Sanitizer runtime library libatomic GCC atomic built-in runtime library libcc1 The C preprocessing library libgcc Contains run-time support for gcc libgcov This library is linked in to a program when GCC is instructed to enable profiling libgomp GNU implementation of the OpenMP API for multi-platform shared-memory parallel programming in C/C++ and Fortran liblsan The Leak Sanitizer runtime library liblto_plugin GCC's Link Time Optimization (LTO) plugin allows GCC to perform optimizations across compilation units libquadmath GCC Quad Precision Math Library API libssp Contains routines supporting GCC's stack-smashing protection functionality libstdc++ The standard C++ library libstdc++fs ISO/IEC TS 18822:2015 Filesystem library libsupc++ Provides supporting routines for the C++ programming language libtsan The Thread Sanitizer runtime library libubsan The Undefined Behavior Sanitizer runtime library

-6.18.
-Bzip2-1.0.6

-The Bzip2 package contains programs for compressing and decompressing files.
-Compressing text files with bzip2 yields a much better compression percentage than with the traditional gzip.

-6.18.1.
-Installation of Bzip2

-Apply a patch that will install the documentation for this package:

-patch -Np1 -i ../bzip2-1.0.6-install_docs-1.patch

-The following command ensures installation of symbolic links are relative:

-'''

-sed -i 's@\(ln -s -f \)$(PREFIX)/bin/@\1@' Makefile

-'''

-Ensure the man pages are installed into the correct location:

-sed -i "s@(PREFIX)/man@(PREFIX)/share/man@g" Makefile

-Prepare Bzip2 for compilation with:

-make -f Makefile-libbz2_so make clean

-'''

--f Makefile-libbz2_so

-'''

-This will cause Bzip2 to be built using a different Makefile file, in this case the Makefile-libbz2_so file, which creates a dynamic libbz2.so library and links the Bzip2 utilities against it.

-Compile and test the package:

-Install the programs:

-'''

-make PREFIX=/usr install

-'''

-Install the shared bzip2 binary into the /bin directory, make some necessary symbolic links, and clean up:

-'''

-cp -v bzip2-shared /bin/bzip2

-cp -av libbz2.so /lib

-ln -sv ../../lib/libbz2.so.1.0 /usr/lib/libbz2.so

-rm -v /usr/bin/{bunzip2,bzcat,bzip2}

-ln -sv bzip2 /bin/bunzip2

-ln -sv bzip2 /bin/bzcat

-'''

-6.18.2.
-Contents of Bzip2

-Installed programs: bunzip2 (link to bzip2), bzcat (link to bzip2), bzcmp (link to bzdiff), bzdiff, bzegrep (link to bzgrep), bzgrep (link to bzgrep), bzgrep, bzip2, bzip2recover, bzless (link to bzmore), and bzmore Installed libraries: libbz2.{a,so} Installed directory: /usr/share/doc/bzip2-1.0.6

-bunzip2 Decompresses bzipped files

-bzcat Decompresses to standard output

-bzcmp Runs cmp on bzipped files

-bzdiff Runs diff on bzipped files

-bzegrep Runs egrep on bzipped files

-bzfgrep Runs fgrep on bzipped files

-bzgrep Runs grep on bzipped files

-bzip2 Compresses files using the Burrows-Wheeler block sorting text compression algorithm with Huffman coding; the compression rate is better than that achieved by more conventional compressors using "Lempel-Ziv" algorithms, like gzip

-bzip2recover Tries to recover data from damaged bzipped files

-bzless Runs less on bzipped files

-bzmore Runs more on bzipped files

-libbz2 The library implementing lossless, block-sorting data compression, using the Burrows-Wheeler algorithm

-6.19.
-Pkg-config-0.29.1
+6.26.
+Pkg-config-0.29.2